A Reactive Power Market for the Future Grid: Introduction

 \begin{itemize} \item \textit{Our market can accommodate a large amount of DGs:} We illustrate how reactive power support can be realized even with a high penetration of DGs.
 We show in particular that the revenue stream for reactive support to these DGs remain steady even as DG penetration increases from 5\% to 160\%, which indicates the feasibility of the proposed market at high penetrations, and even at low penetrations. \item \textit{Our market uses all available DGs efficiently:} We utilize the full flexibility of DGs to operate over a range of PF, from 0.6 to 0.95, to meet over 45\% of reactive power load, even with the reactive power price per unit kVAR remaining the same.
-The corresponding increase in the requisite reactive power injection is appropriately compensated by an increasing percentage of the revenue from reactive power support compared to total revenue from DGs. \item \textit{Our market supports grid voltages:} The reactive power support from DGs spatially distributed throughout the grid increases the mean voltage across the network, providing necessary support during periods of high demand. \item \textit{Our market is stable and provides reliable revenue:} A detailed assessment of the price variations across all DGs in the IEEE 123-bus over a week shows that the price variations primarily follow load fluctuations and are otherwise minimal. \end{itemize}
+The corresponding increase in the requisite reactive power injection is appropriately compensated by an increasing percentage of the revenue from reactive power support compared to total revenue from DGs. \item \textit{Our market supports grid voltages:} The reactive power support from DGs spatially distributed throughout the grid enables grid voltages to remain within allowable operating range even at high DG penetration.
+Further, the reactive power support enhances grid operation by increasing the mean voltage across the network and providing necessary support during periods of high demand. \item \textit{Our market is stable and provides reliable revenue:} A detailed assessment of the price variations across all DGs in the IEEE 123-bus over a week shows that the price variations primarily follow load fluctuations and are otherwise minimal. \end{itemize}

 \end{itemize}